 Other receivables and other current assets primarily include refundable advance to third party service provider and other deposits.
 Management regularly reviews the aging of receivables and changes in payment trends and records allowances when management believes collection of amounts due are at risk.
 Accounts considered uncollectable are written off against allowances after exhaustive efforts at collection are made.
-No allowance of other receivable and other current assets were recorded as of June 30, 2022 and 2021.
+No allowance of other receivables and other current assets were recorded as of June 30, 2023 and 2022.